Santo Daime: Denominational diversification and conflicts

+Further consolidating their power, Alto Santo established tactical political alliances with other orthodox denominations, specifically the União do Vegetal (UDV) and the Barquinha.
+On March 4, 2008, this coalition formalized the "Câmara Temática das Culturas Ayahuasqueiras".
+Through this chamber, the coalition deliberately crafted an exclusivist, sect-like identity by declaring themselves the sole "traditional communities" of the ayahuasca, effectively creating an "invented tradition" designed to delegitimize rivals.
+They formally categorized ICEFLU practitioners as mere "neo-ayahuasqueiros" to invalidate their doctrine, and isolated indigenous tribes into a distinct "originário" classification, ensuring the traditionalists maintained full socio-political dominance over the beverage's legal and cultural framework.
+Ironically, under Brazilian legislation regarding traditional communities and territorial resource use, ICEFLU's headquarters in the Purus National Forest theoretically aligns more closely with the legal definition of "traditional" than the urban orthodox groups claiming the title.

+In an attempt to codify this dominance, the traditionalist coalition petitioned the National Institute of Historic and Artistic Heritage (IPHAN) to recognize ayahuasca as intangible cultural heritage.
+IPHAN initiated the inventory process in November 2011.
+A final qualitative report was produced in 2015, but due to escalating conflicts among the excluded factions—namely ICEFLU and indigenous groups—the formal identification of the cultural assets was left unresolved.

-According to church documents, this split also entailed disagreement over the use of cannabis.
+According to church documents, this original split also entailed disagreement over the use of cannabis.
 Followers of Padrinho Sebastião believed cannabis to be a healing plant teacher, and referred to it as Santa Maria, using it in ceremony to help their mediumship (embodying of spirits for the purpose of healing).
-Subsequently, CEFLURIS formally addressed the issue of the ceremonial use of cannabis, and its use is now officially prohibited in and around the spiritual works.

 Followers of Mestre Irineu's original church have always regarded the use of cannabis, as well as mediumship generally, as outside the doctrine.
-Some churches in northern Brazil who denounce cannabis will still sing some hymns of Padrinho Sebastião, but only the ones he received before ever using cannabis.
+Some churches in northern Brazil that denounce cannabis will still sing some hymns of Padrinho Sebastião, but only the ones he received before ever using cannabis.

-In the early 1980s Padrinho Sebastião moved the church headquarters to the village of Céu do Mapiá, in the Brazilian state of Amazonas.
-Control of CEFLURIS was increasingly shared with its members who joined the movement in the 1970s, and in the 1980s CEFLURIS established centers in southern Brazil.
+In the early 1980s, Padrinho Sebastião moved the church headquarters to the village of Céu do Mapiá, in the Brazilian state of Amazonas.
+Control of CEFLURIS was increasingly shared with its members who joined the movement in the 1970s, and in the 1980s, CEFLURIS established centers in southern Brazil.
 The group now has affiliates in North America, Europe, and Japan, as well as throughout Brazil.